Honor Law Graduate Program

 Competitive Salary and Incentives:

 After passing the Bar examination and one year of satisfactory performance, you will be eligible for a promotion to GG-12, Step 6.
-Thereafter, based on your performance and years of employment, promotions to GG-13 & 14 are noncompetitive.
-In addition to working as an attorney within OGC, you are encouraged to explore the NRC’s many other fields and offices.
+Thereafter, based on your performance and years of employment, promotions to GG-13 and 14 are noncompetitive.

 Ongoing Professional Development: